 What's special about the experience at Seattle Children’s?

-Our surgeons perform hundreds of different heart procedures.
-We performed a heart transplant on a baby less than 2 weeks old, the youngest infant to have a heart transplant in the Pacific Northwest.
+Our surgeons perform a wide range of heart procedures.
+We performed a heart transplant for a baby less than 2 weeks old, the youngest infant in the Pacific Northwest to undergo heart transplant.

-Our mechanical circulatory support program includes extracorporeal membrane oxygenation (ECMO) and VAD implantation.
+Our Extracorporeal Life Support Program includes extracorporeal membrane oxygenation (ECMO) and VAD implantation.

-The VAD is used when only the heart needs mechanical support.
-We will soon be the only hospital in the Pacific Northwest to be able to implant a semi-permanent VAD for a child awaiting a heart transplant or other surgical procedure.
+VADs are used when only the heart needs mechanical support.
+Seattle Children’s is the only hospital in the Pacific Northwest to be able to implant a semi-permanent VAD for a child awaiting a heart transplant or other surgical procedure.
+Read more about Adam’s story with HeartMateII.

-This device enables the child to live at home, rather than stay in the hospital, while she waits for surgery.
+A VAD device enables children to go home, rather than stay in the hospital, while waiting for surgery.

 Who's on the team?

 Division Chief of Pediatric Cardiothoracic Surgery and Heart Center Co-Director Dr. Jonathan Chen has been a member of the heart surgery team since 2013.
 He and Drs.
 Michael McMullan and Lester Permut perform most surgeries together so children benefit from the collaboration of three experienced pediatric heart surgeons.

 The heart surgery team at Seattle Children’s includes pediatric cardiac anesthesiologists, fellows, cardiac nurses, cardiac nurse practitioners, cardiac intensivists and cardiopulmonary perfusionists, who operate the heart-lung machine (also called the bypass machine).